 - Add saffron threads.

-- Stir the mixture at regular intervals or else it can burn at the bottom and give a very foul taste to the Kulfi.
+- Stir the mixture at regular intervals or else it can burn at the bottom and give a very foul taste.

 - Add condensed milk.

 - Dissolve cornflour in a little water and add it to the milk.